poepoejoejoe/mmo-game/ideas.md

 ### Backlog

 #### Quests
-- **Rewards:**
-    - Armor
-    - XP?
-    - Gold?
-- **Quest Ideas:**
-    - Collect 10 wood make a wall
-    - Make a fire and cook rat meat
-    - Craft a crude axe

 #### Experience
-- OSRS like?
-WoW like?
+- OSRS like with wow like talents

 #### Trading
 - TBD

 #### Talents
 - Do talents just unlock stuff for your echo?
+Talents enhance your abilities and encourage control of your echo

 #### Echos
 - Allow trading echoes.
 Setting trades for echos is like the AH system? e.g. your echo can say 12 wood for 1 box or something?
 - Echos are based on xp what they do? or is it on events?
 - Echos could just be based on talents?

 ### Ice box
 - **PvP?**